-Our first tests utilized industry level data on foreign affiliates of U.S. multinational enterprises, taken from the Bureau of Economic Analysis tables.
-The data is available for the 15 year period running from 1999 to 2014.
+Our first tests utilized industry level data on foreign affiliates of U.S. multinational enterprises, taken from the Bureau of Economic Analysis tables.2 The data is available for the 15 year period running from 1999 to 2014.
 First, we examine outcomes experienced by affiliates in the Scientific and Technical Services sector.
-These are the industries under the two-digit NAICS code 54, which include research and development services and computer systems development, among others.
+These are the industries under the two-digit NAICS code 54, which include research and development services and computer systems development, among of Non-Original Facts; Text and data mining; Library Rights; Disability Access; Transformative Use; Parody and/or Satire; Incidental Inclusion; Panorama Right; Orphan Works; National Government Works; Exhaustion of Rights; Safeguards From Secondary/ISP Liability; Temporary Copies for Technological Processes; and Protections from Supremacy of Contracts.